 - Paper Précis: Short summary of the major contributions of a recently published AI paper, written for the general AI audience.

 - Ph.D.
 Dissertation Briefings: Extended abstracts about recent Ph.D. graduates and their dissertation topics.
 New Ph.D.s can submit an extended abstract (no page limits), intended for a general AI audience, intended to increase visibility for their work.

 - Tutorial: Short introduction or explanation of an AI concept or technique for the benefit of students or others new to the field.
 The tutorial could employ text, images, video, or other media.

 - Videos and Images: Audio-visual materials with content of general interest to an AI audience and for disseminating AI ideas to the general public.

-All submissions (through EasyChair: https://easychair.org/conferences/?conf=aimatters2014present) should be formatted in LaTeX, follow the AI Matters template, and should include:
+All submissions (through EasyChair: https://easychair.org/conferences/?conf=aimatters2014present) should be formatted in LaTeX, follow the AI Matters template (available for download here or online as an overleaf template), and should include: